-The Internet is providing consumers with exciting opportunities to purchase an expanding range of products from a larger number of suppliers, at lower prices.
-As underscored at the OECD Ministerial on the Future of the Internet Economy, enhancing the benefits of E-commerce to consumers will require maintaining a secure environment for transactions, in which consumers have trust.
+The Internet is providing consumers with exciting opportunities to purchase an expanding range of products from a large number of suppliers, at lower prices.
+Enhancing the benefits of e-commerce for consumers will require maintaining an environment in which consumers have trust.

-Report on Consumers in the online Marketplace: the Guidelines Three Years Later (2002)
+Consumers in the online Marketplace: the Guidelines Three Years Later

 Policy Resources related to Internet Governance- An OECD website

 Enhancing Competition in Telecommunications: Protecting and Empowering Consumers Report on Mobile commerce

 Illegal copying and unauthorised distribution of digital works has intensified in everyday consumer products such as audio CDs, DVDs, and e-books.
 Copyright holders wish to prevent any unauthorised use.
 Both international and national legal copyright instruments provide protection for copyrighted material and remedies against their circumvention.

 Report on Disclosure Issues Related to the Use of Copy Control and Digital Rights Management Technologies